-An Alaska 30 Day Notice to Vacate is an official lease termination letter written for tenants with no lease that pay rent monthly or to end a month-to-month tenancy.
-This letter is provided to either party at least thirty (30) calendar days before the end of the following rental period.
+An Alaska 30 Day Notice to Vacate is an official lease termination letter written to end a rental agreement, including a month-to-month or year-to-year lease.
+The letter is provided to either party at least thirty (30) calendar days before the end of the following rental period or expiration of the lease.

 When to Use an Alaska 30 Day Notice to Vacate

-A landlord or a tenant may use an Alaska 30-Day Notice to Vacate to end a month-to-month tenancy as required by law.
-This notice may also be used for tenants with no written lease that pay rent monthly.
+A landlord or a tenant may use an Alaska 30-Day Notice to Vacate to terminate a rental agreement, including a month-to-month or year-to-year lease.
+This notice may also be used for tenants with no written lease that pay rent monthly or for tenants with an expired lease.

 How to Write an Alaska 30 Day Notice to Vacate